W. R. Harrison / Brooklyn Eastern District Terminal Reconstruction

 I basically threw up my hands and said "I quit" (working on

-the site, research, what have you.
-Anything and all that has to do with this
+the site, research, what have you).
+Anything and all that has to do with

-website.
-I had a trip to Texas planned to see my fiance Deborah and her parents,
+this website.
+I had a trip to Texas planned to see my fiance Deborah and

-off at Albany-Rensselaer Train Station and getting through the first half
+getting dropped off at Albany-Rensselaer Train Station and getting through

-my journey on Amtrak's #49 "Lake Shore Limited".
-Yup, a railroad buff then,
+the first half my journey on Amtrak's #49 "Lake Shore Limited".
+Yup, a railroad

-now and always.
-A day later and I was aboard Amtrak's Texas Eagle out of
+buff then, now and always.
+A day later and I was aboard Amtrak's Texas Eagle

-Chicago enroute to Dallas.
-I've had almost a week to calm down, and I rethought
+out of Chicago enroute to Dallas.
+I've had almost a week to calm down, and

 I asked Joe to contact the seller for me, explain the predicament